Navigating Dementia Care Homes: When is the Right Time and Who Decides?

 Conclusion

-Deciding to put a loved one in a care home is a difficult decision, but it can be the best option for their care and well-being.
+Deciding to transition a loved one into a care home is a difficult, but it can be the best option for their care and well-being.

 Family should be involved in the decision-making process and should consider the person’s best interests.
 A care home can provide a safe and supportive environment for people with dementia, and can offer specialist care and support.